-- Obtain the necessary forms for the coursework and senior project from the Honors College Office.
+- Obtain the necessary forms for the coursework and distinction project from the Honors College Office.
 Get the necessary signatures of approval from your advisor, faculty members involved, and department head and return the form to the Honors College for the signature of the Director.

 Distinction in the Major Option (minimum 12 hours)

 Students who complete the Core Curriculum have the opportunity to continue their honors studies and to earn Distinction in the Major by self-designing a rigorous program of course work culminating in a final distinction project.
 Students must complete a minimum of 12 hours of honors course work in their major, including a minimum of 3 hours of UHC 499 Honors Distinction Project.
 Students may propose appropriate combinations of the following courses:

 - UHC 396 Honors Independent Study (1-3 hours);

 - UHC 398 Honors Undergraduate Research (1-3 hours);

 - UHC 410 Senior Honors Seminar (3 hours);